 This is a VEGAN and GLUTEN-FREE dish.
+Here on Kea I always add wild fennel fronds to the herb mix.
 Serve as main course, with rice pilaf or any grain dish.
 It is an ideal finger food, cut into bite-size pieces.
 If you want to make it more substantial, add 2-3 eggs and 2 cups crumbled feta (no longer Vegan).
 In Metsovo a similar pie has also leeks, and is called pispilita or blatsaria (see Variation).

 Serves 6 (or 8-12 as part of a meze spread)